openstack/charm-guide/doc/source/admin/storage/cinder-replication-dr.rst

 .. code-block:: none

-   juju run --wait site-a-ceph-rbd-mirror/0 status verbose=true | grep -A3 volume-
+   juju run site-a-ceph-rbd-mirror/0 status verbose=true | grep -A3 volume-

 This will take a while.